grumdrig/colossal/README.md

 ### Prosegramming

-Advntr, run interactively, stands on that same narrative metaphor;
+Colossal, run interactively, stands on that same narrative metaphor;
 but, with respect to programming, the narration isn't available.
 The programmer is required to either know that the key will be at the fork in the road, or to allow for it and/or test for it in some way.